 - Key Features: Digital library of vast repository videos, audio recordings, books and texts, and images

 7. Google Classroom

 If you’ve been around the L&D industry for long enough, then there’s a great chance that you’ve already heard about Google Classroom.
-This popular tool allows chief learning officers like you to easily set up a virtual classroom where your employees can participate in different training sessions and access lectures assigned to them.
+This popular tool allows chief learning officers like you to easily set up a virtual classroom in your learning environment.
+This is where your employees can participate in different training sessions and access lectures assigned to them which is great for supporting blended learning.
 And since it was created by Google, your learners can always attend their training session via Google Chrome on any device, including desktop computers and mobile phones.
 All files are also stored on Google Drive, meaning all resources will never get lost in the process.
 The only disadvantage of this tool is that it lacks customization abilities, which leaves your training courses a bit dull and visually outdated.